fluiddyn/install-locked-env/README.md

 2. **File Detection**: Attempts to download supported lock files
 3. **Environment Type Detection**: Determines the type based on downloaded files
 4. **Installation**: Creates output directory and runs the appropriate installer
 5. **Jupyter Registration**: If ipykernel is present, registers the environment as a Jupyter kernel

 ## Requirements

 - Python 3.11+
-- pixi (for pixi environments)
+- Pixi (for Pixi environments)
+- UV (for uv.lock and pylock.toml)
+- PDM (for pdm.lock)

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Merge Request.

 ## License

-[Your License Here]
+BSD-3-Clause